icesat2py/icepyx/doc/source/development/contribution_guidelines.rst

 Licensing
 ^^^^^^^^^
-icepyx is licensed under the BSD-3 license.
+icepyx is licensed under the `BSD-3 license <https://opensource.org/licenses/BSD-3-Clause>`_.
 Contributed code will also be licensed under BSD-3.
 If you did not write the code yourself, it is your responsibility to ensure that the existing license is compatible and included in the contributed files or you have documented permission from the original author to relicense the code.

 Improving Documentation and Testing